 But I’m not interested in the dark side of it at all.
 And we as a family aren’t participating (we’ve talked this over and all have agreed).
 Instead, there will be a polite sign on the door, and we’ll have a regular night at home.

-Here 6 reasons I’m not interested in participating Halloween.
-They are in no particular order and contribute to my whole decision:
+Here are 6 reasons I’m not interested in participating in Halloween.
+They are in no particular order and contribute to our whole decision:

 - I don’t want my kids consuming high amounts of sugar and fighting about who got how many etc. Any whinging around not being able to participate is going to be far less than the sugar-driven bickering that will go on after bedtime. #parenting

 - I’m a Christian.
 It’s hard to say exactly how we got here but many believe Halloween started as Hallowed Eve.
-Hallow as in “Hallowed (Holy) be thy name” It gained momentum as holy festival for quite some time.
-But let me say; zombies, ghosts, scaring people, glorying death and gorging on sweets is pretty far from what once was a holy day that had a focus on Heaven and the Kingdom of God.
+Hallow as in “Hallowed (Holy) be thy name” It gained momentum as a holy festival for quite some time.
+But let me say; zombies, ghosts, scaring people, glorying death and gorging on sweets is pretty far from what once was a Holy day that had a focus on Heaven and the Kingdom of God.
 I know there are several Christ-followers that use the day as an opportunity to share the Gospel, especially in America, but for me in Australia, it’s no.

-- I have a very unique career/job/calling.
-My wife and I spend a significant amount of our year in 1-on-1 sessions with people working through spiritual, emotional and relational issues.
+- For several years, I had a very unique career/job/calling.
+My wife and I have spent a significant amount of our years in 1-on-1 sessions with people working through spiritual, emotional and relational issues.
 This is not the place to share stories, but let me just say, there is a very serious unseen evil reality that plays varying degrees of havoc and chaos with lives – especially children.
 I have seen first-hand, emotional and physical healing come as a result of being free from demonic oppression that came as a direct result of being involved in horror-related activities.
 This includes horror parties.
 Watching horror movies.
 Occult activities etc. #spiritual

 If you think I’m getting too legalistic or am fear based?
-Just do some simple research behind Satanic Ritual Abuse (SRA) Survivors, witchcraft, the occult and Halloween.
+Just do some careful research behind Satanic Ritual Abuse (SRA) Survivors, witchcraft, the occult and Halloween.
 Exercise some wisdom as you search – it may be disturbing.

 DISCLAIMER: Please understand me here – I’m very aware that Halloween is a festival that looks very different in other parts of the world, especially the USA.
 In Australia, it’s been pushed predominantly by commercial enterprises like $upermarkets.
 I’m just expressing the reasons behind my non-involvement in the way it’s done in Australia.

 These images are a typical stand at a local Australian supermarket.
-It’s not fun costumes of Spongebob, hotdogs or unicorns, it’s pretty much all gouls, ghosts, skeletons and death related.
+It’s not fun costumes of Spongebob, hotdogs or unicorns, it’s pretty much all ghouls, ghosts, skeletons and death related.